-The 72 test cell trial will study two types of forests: the first is comprised of native broadleaf species from Wales, including Birch, Alder, Cherry, Oak, Aspen and Rowan.
-The second type is a monoculture conifer forest comprising Sitka Spruce, typical of commercial forestry plantations.
+The study ooks at two types of forests.
+The first is native broadleaf comprised of Birch, Alder, Cherry, Oak, Aspen and Rowan.
+The second type is a conifer forest comprised of Sitka Spruce, typical of commercial forestry plantations.

 This experiment will reintroducing soil microbial and mycorrhizal communities sourced from established forest ecosystems in an effort to jump start reforestation.